Digital Access Made Easy

 A personal tool and experiment in using web technologies to support music learning and remote lessons.
 MusicPracticeTools is a blog with extended interactive tools.
 Built using some of the best recent tooling and services incusing Eleventy and Netlify.

 Due to licensing limitations the Audacity Team cannot publish a version with Windows ASIO drivers.
 While many people want this version they may not have the technical skills needed to build it themselves.
 We have developed a script and simple instructions that make it easy for anyone to create their own Audacity with ASIO.

-Steve has joined the W3C staff to help work on the representation of Cognitive Accessibility requirements in standards such as WCGA and supporting W3C documents.
+Steve originally joined the W3C staff to help with the work on Cognitive Accessibility requirements in standards such as WCAG and supporting W3C documents.
 This involves working with the various Work Groups, Task Forces and Communities involved in this important and topical work.
-More recently, Steve has been supporting the WAI website build and deployment.
+More recently, Steve has been leading the WAI website build and deployment.

 Garry Paxton created the Mulberry Symbol set for people who use symbols to communicate with others, often via printed images on a board or an electronic AAC device.
 The symbols were developed to overcome the expensive licence fees of existing proprietary sets and to allow them to be used in innovate ways online.
 They feature unusual images aimed at adults.
 Garry assigned copyright over to Steve Lee who is maintaining the symbols and website.
 We have already collaborated with the open source cboard which uses the symbols and hope to see more uses, including the Global Symbol Dictionary.

 Always In Mind